This raw vegan recipe for honey lemon truffles is by Holistic Nutritionist Elli Dragoi.

 - Blend ingredients on high until all ingredients are mixed well together and they form a paste.

 - Transfer mixture into a bowl.
 In a separate bowl, add the extra shredded coconut.

 - Roll each truffle in the palm of your hand and roll it into the coconut.

 - Place truffles once they are all done in freezer for at least 2 hours and enjoy.
 They last up to 14 days in the freezer.

 While you’ve got the truffles in the freezer, check out Elli’s beautiful Instagram feed, which thanks to her photography expertise, is a feast for your eyes and belly.
 Her photos have a beautiful earthy, rawness to them; being both aesthetically pleasing and oh so tempting.
 Her website, Garden Heart is equally beautiful.
 The virtual diary reflects her passion for holistic health and is destined to inspire you to make better choices for your health and jump into the kitchen.

-Got a question for Elli about this honey lemon truffles recipe?
+Got a question about this honey lemon truffles recipe?
 Ask via the comment section below.